gbdev/pandocs/content/pixel_fifo.md

 the same or higher priority as the background pixel's background priority.

-Pixels won't be pushed to the LCD if there is nothing in the background FIFO or the X coordinate for the current scanline is greater than 159.
+Pixels won't be pushed to the LCD if there is nothing in the background FIFO or the current pixel is pixel 160 or greater.

 If LCDC.0 is disabled then the background is disabled on DMG and the background pixel won't have priority on CGB.
 When the background pixel